 Internal review

-CSE has robust internal mechanisms to make sure our activities are carried out correctly.
+The Communications Security Establishment Canada (CSE) has robust internal mechanisms that ensure our activities are carried out correctly.

 On this page: